How PARTs assemble into wholes: Learning the relative composition of images: Introduction

 \section{Introduction}

 Most visual datasets lack the ground truth labels required for supervised learning~\cite{van2018inaturalist, zhou2018brief, 10.1001/jama.2017.14585, miller2016multimodal, 10.1145/3583138}.
 However, even without relying on expensive labeled data, raw images provide a rich source of information for learning visual representations.
-Self-supervised learning leverages this information by defining pretext tasks~\cite{ozbulak2023know}.
+Self-supervised learning (SSL) leverages this information by defining pretext tasks~\cite{ozbulak2023know}.
 While many pretext tasks focus on global visual invariances to pretrain deep networks~\cite{rotnet, feng2019self, jing2018self, torpey2024affine, karimijafarbigloo2023self, musallam2024self, decolor, larsson2017colorization, wu2018unsupervised}, local spatial structures in images are suitable for precise downstream tasks \cite{park2023self}.
 Specifically, many works in self-supervised visual learning define local pretext tasks that extract patches from images using a \emph{grid} structure, building on the popularity of grid-based vision transformers.
-For instance, early well-known self-supervised methods, often referred to as puzzle solvers~\cite{ozbulak2023know, carlucci2019domain, li2021jigsawgan} shuffle grid-shaped patches from the image, and the pretext task is to predict the \emph{absolute} position of each patch, as in Jigsaw~\cite{jigsaw}.
+For instance, early well-known SSL methods, often referred to as puzzle solvers~\cite{ozbulak2023know, carlucci2019domain, li2021jigsawgan} shuffle grid-shaped patches from the image and predict the \emph{absolute} position of each patch, as in Jigsaw~\cite{jigsaw}.
 The same idea has been applied to pretraining the recent transformer architectures.
 For example, Masked Auto Encoders~\cite{mae}, MP3~\cite{mp3}, and DropPos~\cite{droppos} mask and shuffle grid-based patches, and regenerate the original unmasked image.

-So far, local self-supervised learning approaches, such as puzzle solvers and masked image modeling, (i) rely on fixed \emph{grid} structures to patchify images and (ii) focus on \emph{absolute} patch position prediction.
-However, real-world objects do not naturally conform to these rigid grid patterns, and the absolute position prediction limits the generalizability.
-In this work, we look beyond these two aspects that current self-supervised learning approaches adopt.
-First, we propose sampling patches freely, both in terms of location and size.
-By random \textit{off-grid} sampling, we gain the ability to learn more fine-grained and occlusion-friendly representations.
-Second, we aim to learn the \textit{relative} relationships between off-grid patches rather than the absolute relations of patches to the image.
+So far, local SSL approaches, such as puzzle solvers and masked image modeling, (i) rely on fixed \emph{grid} structures to patchify images and (ii) predict \emph{absolute} patch positions.
+Yet real-world objects rarely conform to rigid grid patterns, and absolute position prediction limits the generalizability.
+In this work, we look beyond these two aspects that current SSL approaches adopt.
+First, we propose sampling patches freely in location and size.
+The random \textit{off-grid} sampling enables fine-grained and occlusion-friendly representations.
+Second, we learn the \textit{relative} relationships between off-grid patches rather than the absolute relations of patches to the image.